davidjbradshaw/iframe-resizer/docs/parent_page/options.md

 When enabled in page linking inside the iFrame and from the iFrame to the parent page will be enabled.

-### interval

-	default: 32  (in ms)
-	type:    number

-In browsers that don't support [mutationObserver](https://developer.mozilla.org/en/docs/Web/API/MutationObserver), such as IE10, the library falls back to using setInterval, to check for changes to the page size.
-The default value is equal to two frame refreshes at 60Hz, setting this to a higher value will make screen redraws noticeable to the user.

-Setting this property to a negative number will force the interval check to run instead of [mutationObserver](https://developer.mozilla.org/en/docs/Web/API/MutationObserver).

-Set to zero to disable.

 ### heightCalculationMethod

     default: 'bodyOffset'